Breaking Up Is Hard to Do: The Partridge Family version

 Apart from Sedaka's own reworking of the song, by far the most successful cover of "Breaking Up Is Hard to Do" was done by the Partridge Family in 1972.
-While only a medium hit in North America, their version reached number 3 in both the UK and Australia.
+While only a medium hit in North America, their version reached No.3 in both the UK and Australia.
 Their version was never released in stereo until the 2013 Bell/Legacy release, "Playlist: The Very Best of the Partridge Family".